websanco/liferay-learn/docs/commerce/2.x/en/add-ons-and-connectors/liferay-commerce-connector-to-punchout2go.md

 1. Click _Save_ when finished.

-The Auto Login _Punch Out_ Token has been configured.
+The Auto Login _Punch Out_ Token is configured.

 ## Create a Punch Out Buyer Role